BlockchainCommons/developer-web-site/_pages/resources/meetings/2026-08-resilience-cli.md

 ## Installations

-This CLI tutorial requires the installation of four tools: `bitcoin-cli`, `envelope-cli`, `keytool-cli`, and `seedtool-cli`.
+This CLI tutorial requires the installation of five tools: `bitcoin-cli`, `envelope-cli`, `keytool-cli`, `seedtool-cli`, and `jq`.
 We suggest spinning up a cloud Debian server for clean setup.
 The following instructions assume that setup.

+For a more exhaustive and better described look at these processes, see [Learning Bitcoin from the Command Line Chapter 10](https://learningbitcoin.blockchaincommons.com/10_0_Working_with_Secrets/).

 ### Installing Bitcoin